DCS-Skunkworks/dcs-bios/README.md

 | T-45 | ✅ | _WarLord_ | [DCS Forums](https://forum.dcs.world/topic/203816-vnao-t-45-goshawk/) |

 > [!Note]
 > † **C-130J-30:** Added in this fork (Arcanum115).
-Working but still WIP —
+Working but still WIP.
-> cold start completes and the aircraft is takeoff-ready, but additional
-> sequences and edge cases are still being refined.
-The Lua module and
-> companion DCSAutoMate Python script were developed with assistance from
+> The Lua module was developed with assistance from Anthropic's Claude AI;
-> Anthropic's Claude AI; see the fork-notice callout at the top of this
-> README for details.
+> see the fork-notice callout at the top of this README for details.

 ### Flaming Cliffs Mods
 - AC-130